 Strelitzia is a bold structural plant that is wind resistant and grows well in coastal gardens too.
-They typically flower in late winter or early spring.
 Provided that they are given lots of bright light with some direct sun they can be successfully grown indoors.
 Feed with compost in early spring before new growth begins and then fertilize during the growing season.
+Indigenous.

-Plumeria are small tropical trees with highly fragrant flowers that bloom freely from spring to autumn.
-TAKE NOTE: all parts of the Frangipani are considered mildly toxic.
+Frangipani’s are small tropical trees with highly fragrant flowers that bloom freely from spring to autumn.
+Various colours are available.
+This spectacular deciduous tree handles wind and coastal conditions.
+They grow well in pots.
 This tree has been classified as having a non invasive root system.
+All parts of the Frangipani are considered mildly toxic.

 A late season pomegranate with orange-red flowers.
 The fruit has a red to purple skin.
 This variety is popular for making pomegranate juice.
 Wonderful is a fast grower, produces an abundance of fruit, is drought resistant and mostly pest free.

-A well-loved indigenous trees, tough enough to be used as a street tree and small enough to fit into a townhouse garden.
+One of the most beautiful indigenous trees.
+Tough enough to be used as a street tree and small enough to fit into a townhouse garden.
 When in flower at Christmas it looks like a giant candy floss, as the tree transforms into a cloud of soft pink balls.
-It is classified a having a non invasive root system.
+It is classified as having a non invasive root system.

 This Cordyline is very suitable to the South-African garden as it is heat tolerant and water wise.
 For a splash of colour choose this evergreen perennial which is clump forming and boasts dazzling marroon leaves with hot pink margins.